plaid/plaid-go/PUBLISH.md

 On the master branch, use `make release-(patch|minor|major)` to prepare the repository for release.
 Verify the changes made to the git repository, and then run `git push --follow-tags` to publish the release to github.

+Note that you will need write access to the master branch - ask a member of the Plaid team for permissions